MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 6. When you are finished selecting users, click **Add selected**.
 7. Click **Save**.

+### Edit a group account

 You can make changes to group accounts that you've added to your Dev Center account in the **Manage users** section.
 Note that changes to the group's name and membership will be reflected in your organization's directory, not just in your Dev Center account.
 Changes made to a group's role will only affect that group's Dev Center access.

-**Edit a group account**

 1. From the **Manage users** page, click the name of the group account that you want to edit.
 2. To change group info, make any desired changes to the group's name.
 Remember, these changes will be made in your organization's directory.
 3. To change the group role, select or deselect the role(s) that you want to apply to the group, or assign customized permissions.
 4. Click **Save**.

 ## Add and manage Azure AD applications